Tom-Lu/TestLite/README.md

 * After you have your TestLite project created, you can add steps and change project or step properties.
 Three different kind of steps supported:
   * UI Step
-    > UI Function such as message display, image display(jpg and png), batton selection, text input.
+    > UI Function such as message display, image display(jpg and png), button selection, text input.
   * VI Step
       > Step for call LabVIEW VIs, could be your project class memebers or standalone VIs.
   * EXE Step